 芋 ー いも ー imo ー potato

-Nagaimo is an elongated, cylindrical tuber with a rough, light brown skin and bright yellow pulp, popular in Japanese cuisine for its sticky texture.
+Nagaimo is an elongated, cylindrical tuber with a rough, light brown skin and whitish pulp, popular in Japanese cuisine for its sticky texture.

 Cultivated mainly in the north of the country, particularly in Aomori prefecture, this Japanese mountain yam is a tuber that is in season twice a year.
 Planted in May, nagaimo is harvested partially in early autumn before the snow arrives, and then again in early spring after the snow has melted.